SepidehMosaferi/TestStatistics_Subsampling/README.md

 The repository is structured as follows:

-* The folder “Simulations” runs the simulations of the paper.
+* The folder “Simulations” has all the codes in order to run the simulations of the paper.

-* The folder “Applications” runs the applications of the paper.
+* The folder “Applications” has all the codes in order to run the applications of the paper.

 * The folder “Data” contains all the data sets of the paper.